 MonarchWatch.org operates a tagging system in which each tagged butterfly has a tag code (three letters and three numbers).
 The tags are printed with waterproof ink on polypropylene sheets that have special 3M adhesive on the back.
 The printed tags are placed on a backing from which they can be easily removed.
 They are organized in groups of 25 consecutive numbers/tags per sheet.

-Shown below are some of the tags our enthusiastic young group placed on Monarch caterpillars in October of 2015.
+Shown below are some of the tags our enthusiastic young group placed on Monarch caterpillars.